 This County Development Plan states that the Cherrywood Strategic Development Zone (SDZ) is the most significant and strategic development opportunity available to Dún Laoghaire-Rathdown to realise the County's aspirations and requirements for additional enterprise floorspace and residential units in one of its most sustainable locations.

 1.6 Vision for Cherrywood

+- creativity.

-- creativity. - To spatially develop a cohesive and diverse community with a strong identity and environmental integrity. - To contribute to the economic growth of the County through the development of a vibrant economic community anchored around the Town Centre.
+- To spatially develop a cohesive and diverse community with a strong identity and environmental integrity.

+- Town Centre.

 1.7 Principles for Cherrywood

 The main principles guiding the future development of Cherrywood are: